The Women & Men of Brynvara...

 Age: 71

-Occupation / role: Former organiser, volunteer, and long-standing church-and-community hostess figure and Widow
+Occupation / role: Widow, former hostess, long-standing church-and-community figure

 june sayer